-- BA, English literature, University of Puerto Rico
+- BA, English and Education, University of Puerto Rico

 - “The Long and Winding Road From the Old World to the New: Vampire Migrations in Carmen Boullosa’s Isabel” at "Vampires: Myths of the Past and the Future," at the University of London.
 Prof. Hernandez also chaired a panel at this conference entitled “Vampires of the Future.”

 Areas of Research and Expertise